This Step: Get a Drivers License

 Depending on your age, you might need to hold your permit for a specific number of days before becoming eligible to apply for a Kentucky drivers license.

 - 15 years old and 16 years old―Must hold a learner's permit for a minimum of 180 days; after that you may apply for an intermediate license and take the driving skills test once you turn 16 years old.

 - 17 years old―Once you pass your road test, the state will drop the accompanying adult restriction; no minimum days required to hold the permit as at this age, you are eligible to simply apply for a permanent Class E drivers license

-Applicants 17 years and older do not have to complete the intermediate license phase.
+Applicants 17 years old and older do not have to complete the intermediate license phase.
 You may apply for a full Class E license by following the steps below.